DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 ```

 The arguments to this are:
-- `distro`: Only list distribution images.
+- `--distro`: Only list distribution images.
-- `custom`: Only list custom kernels.
+- `--custom`: Only list custom kernels.
 - No argument will list everything.

 ### Configuring the stack